lastefoto-ee/lastefoto-ee.github.io/content/en/post/photoday-flowers/index.md

 - We will spend approximately 40 minutes together.
 The duration of the photo session itself will be 20-30 minutes.
 It will take 10-15 minutes for babies to adapt and change clothes.

 ## How much does a photo shoot cost?
-- Participation fee - 97€.
+- Participation fee - 77€.

 {{< cta cta_text="Book time for a photo day" cta_link="https://calendly.com/lastefoto/fotopaev-lilled" cta_new_tab="true" >}}

 ## What is included in the cost of a photo shoot?
-- we offer a variety of dresses and bodysuits for babies up to 1.5 years old in the studio.
+- we offer a variety of dresses, bodysuits, etc for babies up to 1.5 years old in the studio.
 You have to prepare an outfit by yourself for babies aged 1.5 years and older.
-Please note, that festive dresses of any color without large drawings and inscriptions are a good choise.
+Please note, that festive outfit of any color without large drawings and inscriptions are a good choise.
 - photo shoot for 30 minutes
 - 10-12 retouched digital photos
 - natural flowers (varieties and colors of flowers may differ from those shown in the examples)